wpsharks/comet-cache/readme.txt

 = v160417 =

-- **Bug Fix**: Fixed a "PHP Fatal error: Undefined class constant 'CACHE_PATH_NO_SCHEME'" with introduced by the previous release (v160416).
+- **Bug Fix**: Fixed a "PHP Fatal error: Undefined class constant 'CACHE_PATH_NO_SCHEME'" introduced by the previous release (v160416).
 This issue only affected sites where Feed Caching was enabled (_Comet Cache → Plugin Options → RSS, RDF, and Atom Feeds_).
 Props to MassimoD and @emanwebdev for reporting.
 See [Issue #739](https://github.com/websharks/comet-cache/issues/739).

 = v160416 =